Interpretable Responsibility Sharing as a Heuristic for Task and Motion Planning: Background

 \subsection{Multi-Bound Tree Search}

-The discrete elements of the LGP formulation, detailed in Equation \ref{lgp}, give rise to a decision tree populated with sequences of symbolic states originating from \(s_0\).
-The leaf nodes where \( s \in S_{\text{goal}}(g)\) are identified as potential solutions, alternatively goal states $s_g$.
-The feasibility of each pathway is assessed by solving the NLP produced by the state sequence from the root to the evaluated node.
-This process, however, can be computationally demanding as the number of NLPs to consider is typically large.
-To address this challenge, Multi-Bound Tree Search (MBTS) initially resolves more relaxed versions of Equation \ref{lgp} ~\cite{mbts}.
-The feasibility of these relaxed instances is a prerequisite for the feasibility of the corresponding original NLP, thus acting as computational lower bounds.
-For this work, we utilize two bounds: $P_{seq}$ (joint optimization of the mode-switches of the sequence) and $P_{path}$ (the full motion planning problem).
+The discrete elements of the LGP formulation give rise to a decision tree populated with sequences of symbolic states.
+The feasibility of each pathway is assessed by solving the NLP produced by the state sequence.
+To mitigate the high computational cost of solving these NLPs, Multi-Bound Tree Search (MBTS) initially resolves relaxed versions of Equation \ref{lgp} to prune the search space ~\cite{mbts}.
+For this work, we utilize two bounds: $P_{seq}$ (joint optimization of mode-switches) and $P_{path}$ (full motion planning).